Tariff Update: New-Car Prices, May 2026

 What to expect through summer

-For buyers: the tariff's most immediate benefit is at the luxury level, where dealer motivation on European vehicles has increased.
-For mainstream buyers, domestically assembled vehicles are the right call on value right now.
+For buyers: the tariff's most immediate gift is at the luxury level, where dealer motivation on European cars has jumped.
+For everyone else, domestically assembled vehicles are the value play right now.
+See automaker tariff refund programs for the brands running customer-facing tariff compensation.

 From the Buying Guide